 When you see a Farmington Hills police car closing in behind you, you may feel afraid and unsure of what will happen.
 When the police charge you with operating while intoxicated (OWI), commonly called driving under the influence (DUI), you should remember your rights as a citizen under the law.
 Any charges you receive won’t automatically result in a conviction, and you deserve a fair trial.

 Just because you’ve been charged with an OWI doesn’t mean your life is over.
 When you have a strong team of DUI lawyers by your side, there’s a chance to reduce or dismiss your charge.
-At Schwartz Criminal Defense Firm, we strive to give our clients the defense they deserve.
+At Schwartz Law Group, we strive to give our clients the defense they deserve.
 With a Farmington Hills DUI lawyer supporting you, you’ll have a better chance of returning to normal life.

 For a first-offense OWI conviction in the state of Michigan, you are likely looking at 93 days of jail time, $500 in fines, and 360 hours of community service.
 The Farmington Hills police also have the power to immobilize your vehicle after your arrest.
 If your blood alcohol concentration (BAC) level was above .17, as opposed to the legal limit of .08, your penalties will usually increase.